What we do

 The program aims to restore the Dutch commitment to spend 0,7% of Gross National Income on Official Development Assistance, and 0,1% on Global Health.
 This will be achieved through substantial Dutch support for the Global Financing Facility, which aligns with the Dutch Government’s focus on vulnerable people and communities, such as women and girls.
 The project is a combination of public awareness and policy influencing actions.

-- Brochure: The Global Financing Facility (GFF)
+- Read this brochure to learn more about The Global Financing Facility (GFF).

 Additionally, we also focus on other health-related areas: